rboz1/rboz1/README.md

 - 👋 Hi, I’m Rachel
-- 👀 I’m a Bioinformatician with a background in the wet-lab and work experience in Python and Illumina Next Generation DNA Sequencing!
+- 👀 I’m a Bioinformatician with a background in the wet-lab!
 - 🧪 Currently experimenting with: PacBio Iso-Seq

 <!---